gsi-upm/ewetasker_server/README.md

+# EWE Tasker
+EWE Tasker is an emotion aware automation platform based on semantic ECA (Event-Condition-Action) rules.
+It is capable of enable semantic automation rules in a smart environment allowing the user to configure his own automation rules in an easy way.
+This platform is divided in two modules: [Ewetasker Server](https://lab.cluster.gsi.dit.upm.es/ewe/ewetasker_server.git) module, and [Ewetasker Web Client](https://lab.cluster.gsi.dit.upm.es/ewe/ewetasker_webclient.git) module.

-# EWE Tasker Server
+## EWE Tasker Server

 This repository contains EWE Tasker Server module, written in Python.
+It provides an API REST to manage and evaluate semantic rules in order to automate tasks for services or smart devices.

 ## INSTALLATION